 Zofia Neugebauer was born in the town of Wodzisław Śląski, Poland, in 1994, and started playing the piano at the age of five.
-However, her fascination with the subtle possibilities of the flute led her to take it up at the age of ten, and her continued passion for its rich and delicate sound has developed into a rich and creative career.
-Her career as a flute soloist began when she performed with the Silesian Philharmonic Orchestra in Katowice at the age of 13 and has since led her to perform, compete and study in many of Europe’s most prestigious musical centres.
+However, her fascination with the subtle possibilities of the flute led her to take it up at the age of ten, and her continued passion for its rich and delicate sound has developed into a rich and creative career as a soloist and chamber musician.
+Her first appearance as a soloist was at the age of 13 when she performed with the Silesian Philharmonic Orchestra in Katowice.

-Zofia Neugebauer concluded her Bachelor’s (earning the highest grade possible and a distinction) in Basel in 2016, and immediately commenced a Masters in Performance at the same school.
-However, her initial postgraduate studies were interrupted when she was selected as a member of the Berlin Philharmonic’s Karajan Academy in 2017.
+Zofia Neugebauer concluded her Bachelor’s degree in Basel in 2016, earning the highest grade possible.
+She interrupted her postgraduate studies when she was selected as a member of the Berlin Philharmonic’s Karajan Academy in 2017.
 Over the next two years, she continued to learn and develop as a member of this prestigious institution under the guidance of Mathieu Dufour.

-She was awarded the position of Principal Flute with the Lucerne Symphony Orchestra in January 2019 and has relished the opportunity to perform the greatest works of the orchestral canon in a demanding and artistically excellent atmosphere.
-She also regularly appears as a solo flutist with orchestras such as the Gürzenich Orchestra Cologne, the Camerata Zurich, the Folkwang Kammerorchester and the Verbier Festival Chamber Orchestra, having worked with conductors such as Simon Rattle, Ivan Fischer, Zubin Mehta and Paavo Järvi.
-In 2021, she will give her debut at the Konzerthaus Dortmund.
+Since 2019, she works as Principal Flute with different orchestras, like the Symphony Orchestra Basel, the Lucerne Symphony Orchestra and the Symphony Orchestra Bern.
+She also regularly appears as a solo flutist with orchestras such as the Gürzenich Orchestra Cologne, the Camerata Zurich, the Folkwang Kammerorchester. the Deutsches Kammerorchester Berlin, the Philharmonisches Orchester Vorpommern, the Verbier Festival Chamber Orchestra and the Sinfonietta Cracovia, having worked with conductors such as Simon Rattle, Ivan Fischer, Zubin Mehta, Paavo Järvi and James Gaffigan.

 Not to be altered without permission.
 Please destroy all previous material.